2003scape/rsc-news-archives/markdown/11-yet-another-new-quest-and-new-options-menu.md

-# Yet another new quest, and new options menu
+# Yet another new quest\, and new options menu
 *Published Wednesday, February 28, 2001*

 Prince Ali of Al Kharid is being held captive by the Lady Keli.
 If you think you're up to a daring rescue mission then go to Al Kharid and talk to Chancellor Hassan.
 This is a long quest with many parts!
 Many thanks to Rab for the many hours he spent creating it, and to Paul for configuring it for use in the game.